Guin-/example-react-product-gallery/README.md

-_NOTE: To any who stumble onto this, this is sandbox project that I've been using to experiment with various Javascript and React-related goodies.
+_NOTE: This is a sandbox project starter cloned from @erikthedeveloper repo.
-It may or may not be live to play with in its current state at https://react-product-gallery.herokuapp.com/.
+I am building out this demo project as a way to experiment and play with new React API’s in a small isolated project.
-The `master` branch reflects the starter template for the project intended as a take-home demo project.
-See `solution` for a completed implementation._
+It’s current iteration is deployed at https://pensive-euclid-790551.netlify.com ._

 # React Product Gallery